Akan names

 This naming tradition is shared throughout West Africa and the African diaspora.
 During the 18th–19th centuries, enslaved people in the Caribbean from the region that is modern-day Ghana were referred to as Coromantees.
 Many of the leaders of enslaved people's rebellions had "day names" including Cuffy, Cuffee or Kofi, Cudjoe or Kojo, Quao or Quaw, and Quamina or Kwame/Kwamina.

 Most Ghanaians have at least one name from this system, even if they also have an English or Christian name.
 Notable figures with day names include Ghana's first president Kwame Nkrumah and former United Nations Secretary-General Kofi Annan.

 In the official orthography of the Twi language, the Ashanti versions of these names as spoken in Kumasi are as follows.
 The diacritics on á a̍ à represent high, mid, and low tone (tone does not need to be marked on every vowel), while the diacritic on a̩ is used for vowel harmony and can be ignored.
 (Diacritics are frequently dropped in any case.)
 Variants of the names are used in other languages, or may represent different transliteration schemes.
 The variants mostly consist of different affixes (in Ashanti, kwa- or ko- for men and a- plus -a or -wa for women).
-For example, among the Fante, the prefixes are kwe-, kwa or ko for men and e-, arespectively.
+For example, among the Fante, the prefixes are kwe-, kwa or ko for men and e-, a respectively.
 Akan d̩wo or jo(Fante) is pronounced something like English Joe, but there do appear to be two sets of names for those born on Monday.

 Day names

-Naming ceremony for twins among the Akan
+Naming for twins

 There are also special names for elder and younger twins.

 The word Panyin means older/elder.
-Kakra is short for Kakraba which means little/younger one.
+Kakra is short for Kakraba, which means little/younger one.

-The definition/description below for the meaning of younger and an elder are backwards or vice versa.
+The definition/description below for the meaning of younger and an elder is backwards or vice versa.